 If you’ve had a flock for any length of time, these tips will probably be something you already do.

-One thing I’ve learned is that no matter how much we know, how much we grow, we can always learn more from one another.
+One thing I’ve learned is that no matter how much we know, and how much we grow, we can always learn more from one another.

 Inspect The Coop